Vervious/gpt/README.md

 ## Randomness Extraction

 First, we see whether, if we absolute-value the residual at every layer, does it change performance compared to vanilla GPT?
 (Yes, it does, kind of similar to reusing weights, I think.
 It is a consistent penalty.)
-(Here we also used mlpconcat by accident.)

 ```
 Transformer, max LR 0.0006 n_layer 8